Justin Tinucci

-Justin Tinucci is an American actor, musician and professional indoor skydiver who is best known for his roles on Incredible Crew as a recurring guest star, iCarly, Big Love, Trophy Wife and the Netflix show Lady Dynamite where he plays Jason.
-He will appear in an upcoming Sony Pictures Home Entertainment film called Devil's Whisper in 2017.
+Justin Tinucci (born January 14, 1999) is an American actor and musician.
+He was a recurring guest in Incredible Crew and acted in iCarly, Big Love, Trophy Wife and the Netflix show Lady Dynamite where he plays Jason.
+He also appeared in Devil's Whisper in 2017.

 Early life

-Tinucci was born on January 14, 1999, in Denver, Colorado.
-After a brief appearance on iCarly at the age of 10, his family relocated to California to pursue his interest in acting.
+Tinucci was born in Denver, Colorado.
+After a brief appearance on iCarly at the age of 10, he moved to California along with his family to pursue his interest in acting.

-Sports career

-Tinucci is a competitive indoor skydiver.
-In March 2009, at the age of 10, he and his sister Kayla broke the Guinness World Record for longest indoor free-fall flying in a tunnel for 1 hour, 34 minutes and 40 seconds straight at Air Kix Wind Tunnel in Milton Keynes, UK.
-As part of Team Future, he and his sister Kayla Tinucci, became the first children to compete against adult international skydiving champions and together have defeated over 200 adult competitors.